Belt Up Your Unstable Sacro-Illiac Joint (SIJ)

-An unstable Sacro-illiac Joint (SIJ) can cause pain in the lower back and pelvic region.
-This happens when the core muscles surrounding it are too weak to support the SIJ.
-A sacroiliac support belt can help to provide support and stability to the joints during the initial stages of core stability training.
+An unstable Sacro-Illiac Joint can cause pain in the lower back and pelvic region.
+This happens when the core muscles surrounding it are too weak to support the Sacro-Illiac Joint .
+A sacroiliac support belt can help to provide support and stability to the joints.
+This is so during the initial stages of core stability training.

-A popular sacroilliac support belt is “The Com-PressorTM” by Diane Lee, a leading physiotherapist in the field of SIJ disorders.
-The Com-Pressor belt consists of a belt which is worn around the pelvis and separate individual elastic straps that are velcro-ed onto it.
+A popular sacroilliac support belt is “The Com-PressorTM” by Diane Lee.
+She is a leading physiotherapist in the field of Sacro-Illiac Joint disorders.
+The Com-Pressor belt consists of a belt which is worn around the pelvis, and separate individual elastic straps that are velcro-ed onto it.
 The elastic straps with Velcro strips allow for specific tension to increase the amount of support.
-Do take note that the belt should not be worn on a long-term basis so as to prevent your body from over relying on it for support.
+The belt should not be worn on a long-term basis.
+This is to prevent your body from over relying on it for support.

 The Com-Pressor belt does 2 things.
 Firstly, it stabilises the injured SIJ with a compressive force.
 Secondly, to provide cues (propioceptive feedback) to the brain, reminding it to contract muscles that stabilises the SIJ.

 The individual straps allow for specific areas of the pelvis to be tightened for more compression or to provide cues for specific muscles to contract.

 If you can recall your early experiences on a bicycle, someone will be holding on to your bicycle as you pedal to prevent you from falling over.
 If you keep leaning to your left, the person will push you towards the right to stop you from falling to the left.
 Once you pick up the skill of pedalling and balancing on two wheels, you would not need any help to stabilise.
 This is how the belt works; as a specific stabilising force while the body learns how and when to contract the appropriate muscles to stabilise itself.